hetznercloud/cli/docs/reference/hcloud_server_create.md

 ### Options

 ```
-      --allow-deprecated-image            Enable the use of deprecated images (default: false)
+      --allow-deprecated-image            Enable the use of deprecated Images (default: false)
-      --automount                         Automount volumes after attach (default: false)
+      --automount                         Automount Volumes after attach (default: false)
       --datacenter string                 Datacenter (ID or name)
       --enable-backup                     Enable automatic backups
       --enable-protection strings         Enable protection (delete, rebuild) (default: none)
-      --firewall strings                  ID or name of Firewall to attach the server to (can be specified multiple times)
+      --firewall strings                  ID or name of Firewall to attach the Server to (can be specified multiple times)
   -h, --help                              help for create
       --image string                      Image (ID or name) (required)
       --label stringToString              User-defined labels ('key=value') (can be specified multiple times) (default [])
       --location string                   Location (ID or name)
       --name string                       Server name (required)
-      --network strings                   ID or name of network to attach the server to (can be specified multiple times)
+      --network strings                   ID or name of Network to attach the Server to (can be specified multiple times)
   -o, --output stringArray                output options: json|yaml
       --placement-group string            Placement Group (ID of name)
       --primary-ipv4 string               Primary IPv4 (ID of name)
       --primary-ipv6 string               Primary IPv6 (ID of name)
-      --ssh-key strings                   ID or name of SSH key to inject (can be specified multiple times)
+      --ssh-key strings                   ID or name of SSH Key to inject (can be specified multiple times)
-      --start-after-create                Start server right after creation (default true)
+      --start-after-create                Start Server right after creation (default true)
-      --type string                       Server type (ID or name) (required)
+      --type string                       Server Type (ID or name) (required)
       --user-data-from-file stringArray   Read user data from specified file (use - to read from stdin)
-      --volume strings                    ID or name of volume to attach (can be specified multiple times)
+      --volume strings                    ID or name of Volume to attach (can be specified multiple times)
-      --without-ipv4                      Creates the server without an IPv4 (default: false)
+      --without-ipv4                      Creates the Server without an IPv4 (default: false)
-      --without-ipv6                      Creates the server without an IPv6 (default: false)
+      --without-ipv6                      Creates the Server without an IPv6 (default: false)
 ```

 ### Options inherited from parent commands